Bad16dev/AFKDevelopedProjectByBad/README.md

 # Features

-- Slash Commands
+- Work 24H
-- Pause Command
+- Join Command
-- Resume Command
+- Leave Command
-- Giveaway Active List Command
+- Only Id User Can User Commands
-- Role To Participate
+- Can Use Commands In Dm
-- Join Server To Participate
+- Can Join Any Channel Form Any Server
-- Bonus Role Of Luck
+- Can Leave Any Channel From Any Server
 - And More...

 # Credits